 Emma Shackell - Parent Governor

 Emma is our Lead Governor for Safeguarding and has 20 year’s experience in the Public Sector working within Greater London and the Thames Valley area and is also a Business Owner in the Utilities market.
 Emma’s daughter is a pupil in year 7 and has settled in very well to secondary school life.
 Emma is also an active member of the Ditton Park Academy Parent Teachers Association.

-Vicki Hunt – Parent Governor
+Vicki Hill – Parent Governor

 Vicki has worked at Heathrow Airport for 27 years covering many different aspects of various roles within this time.
 More recently this covers Administration and Human Resources, including Disciplinary.

 Born and educated in Germany, Petra has been living in England for 25 years.
 After her two children, now aged 17 and 12, had started school she decided to change her career from being a Holistic Beauty Therapist to working as support staff in schools, initially secondary, now primary.
 Petra then graduated from Bucks New University in 2015 with a first degree BA (Hons) in Primary Education and is currently finishing her Initial Teacher Training at a local primary school.
 Petra feels passionately about making good education available for all children and is the governor responsible for the provision of SEN at Ditton Park Academy.

 Ashfaq Khan qualified as a pharmacist in 1990 and has worked in a number of pharmacy and business management roles over the last 25 years.
 He currently works for the NHS as a senior pharmacist, leading a team of pharmacists providing medicines management support to GPs in Westminster.
 Ashfaq is a member of Ditton Park Academy’s Finance Committee.
 Ashfaq’s son is also a student at Ditton Park Academy.